 If you want to succeed as a stock picker, you have to have an investment process.
 It’s just crazy that someone would think they can beat the market by reading some news and investing in those companies that they think will do well.

 You might as well flip a coin.

-There are countless investors on forums all over the web, looking only at last year’s results, and sometimes just the last quarter’s.
+There are countless investors on forums all over the web, looking only at last year’s results and sometimes just the last quarter’s.
 They follow the latest news and speculate about the economy and how that may or may not impact this or that company.

 In most cases, it is a colossal waste of time and effort because the evidence against that sort of vague, short-term, ‘seat of the pants’ investing is huge.

-On the other hand, several studies have shown that any reliable way to beat the market is likely to be based on a repeatable process; a process which is based on a fixed set of measurements and principles.
+On the other hand, several studies have shown that any reliable way to beat the market is likely to be based on a repeatable process which is based on a fixed set of measurements and principles.

-Those measurements and principles should in turn be based on research, and should have proven themselves to be reliably better than the short-term, news-driven alternative.
+Those measurements and principles should, in turn, be based on research and should have proven themselves to be reliably better than the short-term, news-driven alternative.